 The time for the metal element comes after the Earth Element.
 As the beautiful qualities of summer and fall start to fall to the earth, everything starts to lose its color and beauty.
 The land hardens in preparation for the colder months ahead.
 Nature contracts and moves its essence inward and downward.
+This movement of qi transforms in nature the same way it transforms in our bodies.
+Our bodies tend to become dry and brittle in the fall and winter.

 Fall is the season of harvest and letting go of what must change and die.
 This gives us the time to pull inward and focus on things that truly matter.
 Gathering together and feasting on the harvest of summer.
 We prepare for the stillness of winter by storing food, fuel, and warm clothing.
 Preparing ourselves by studying and planning for new opportunities of creativity that come out of stillness and begin to focus on being more present with ourselves.